-In high output voltage applications, the minimum off-time must also be considered when selecting the switching frequency.
-When hitting the minimum off-time limits, the operating duty cycle will max out and the output voltage will begin to drop with the input voltage. \ddagger 5 calculates the maximum switching frequency to avoid this limit.
+In high output voltage applications, the minimum off time must also be considered when selecting the switching frequency.
+When hitting the minimum off-time limits, the operating duty cycle maxes out and the output voltage begins to drop with the input voltage. \pm 5 calculates the maximum switching frequency to avoid this limit.
 This equation requires the DC resistance of the inductor, R{DCR}, selected in the following step.
-A preliminary estimate of 10 m Ω can be used but this should be recalculated based on the specifications of the inductor selected.
-If operating near the maximum f{SW} limited by the minimum off-time, the increase in resistance at higher temperature must be considered.
+A preliminary estimate of 10 m Ω can be used but this must be recalculated based on the specifications of the inductor selected.
+If operating near the maximum f{SW} limited by the minimum off time, the increase in resistance at higher temperature must be considered.